Hackworth/SPVoice-XBMC/README.md

       username: 'xbmc'
       password: 'xbmc'

-The names 'living room' and 'game room' is what you use as room name when talking to Siri.
+The names 'living room' and 'game room' is what you use as room name when using the plugin.
-Use lowercase letters only for the room names, that is what SiriProxy-XBMC expects.
+Use lowercase letters only for the room names, that is what SPVoice-XBMC expects.
 When you create the file xbmc_rooms.yml, the settings in config.yml are no longer used.